datafuse-extras/test-scripts/change_tracking/README.md

 # test scenario

 1. test table `base` with change tracking enabled
+2. keep
-2. keep inserting data into base table
+   - inserting data into base table
+   - compacting base table
 3. create the first `base_stream` based on the `base` table
    - create multiple test streams based on the `base_stream`
 4. for each of the test streams

      concurrently consumes the stream into sink tables, till reached the predefine number of iterations.

-5. stop inserting
+5. stop inserting and compacting

-6. consume the `base_stream` and all the derived stream again (on time only)
+6. consume the `base_stream` and all the derived stream again (one time only)

 5. check that all the sink tables have same data